nodanaonlyzuul/chorus/README.md

 	$ chorus "I just met you.
 This is crazy.
 Here's my number.
 Call me maybe?"
 	$ chorus -h
+		Usage: chorus [options] "your lyrics go here"
+		    -v Voices,You,Want,To,Sing,      takes a comma-separated list of voices to use.
+		        --voices
+		    -d, --delay SECONDSOFDELAY       The number of seconds in delay --version                    Show version
+		    -h, --help                       Show this message

 ## Future Features